France's retirement overhaul: Macron's greatest challenge?

 SO MANY SPECIAL REGIMES

-The easy bit: Employees from the private sector are affiliated to the overall system.
-The account for around 7 of 10 workers.
+The easy bit: Employees in the private sector are part of the general pension system.
+They account for about 7 out of 10 workers.

-The more complicated bit: many professions have a special pension regime.
-Some workers like train workers and air crews allow early retirements, others, like lawyers and doctors, pay less tax.
+The more complicated bit: many professions have a special pension scheme.
+Some people, like rail workers and air crews, are allowed early retirement.
+Others, like lawyers and doctors, pay less tax.

 Civil servants also have a separate pension scheme.